jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 | 75°                        | 0°                                   | 1°                       | 0°            | 0°                |
 | 80°                        | 0°                                   | 0°                       | 0°            | 0°                |

+<sup>1</sup>
+These calculations are derived from calculations provided by the [North American Sundial Society][calculations] for marking horizontal sundials at various latitudes.
-Note that directional error is eastward in the morning and westward in the afternoon.
+All error is eastward in the morning and westward in the afternoon.
 {:.tangent}

+<sup>2</sup>
-\* Solar latitude (which I just made up) refers to distance from the sun's path, not from the equator.
+_Solar latitude_ (a term that I just made up) refers to distance from the sun's path, as opposed to from the equator.
 Your solar latitude at the summer solstice is 23° less than your equatorial latitude, making your reverse sundial less accurate.
 Your solar latitude at the winter solstice is likewise 23° greater than your equatorial latitude, making it _more_ accurate.
 {:.tangent}

+<sup>3</sup>
-\** Earth's orbit is slightly elliptical, so the sun's apparent movement varies by up to 4° from what you'd see with a perfectly round orbit.
+Earth's orbit is slightly elliptical, so the sun's apparent movement varies by up to 4° from what you'd see with a perfectly round orbit.
-{:.tangent}

-These calculations are derived from calculations provided by the [North American Sundial Society][calculations] for marking horizontal sundials at various latitudes.
 {:.tangent}

 DISCLAIMER: I'm new to this.
 I think I've got it right, but time will tell.